max-mapper/linux/readme.md

 Usage:     linux <command> [args...]

 Commands:
-  boot     boots up linux from config in ./linux status   checks if linux is running or not ssh      sshes into linux and attaches the session to your terminal
+  init     creates a new ./linux folder in this directory to hold config boot     boots up linux from config in ./linux status   checks if linux is running or not ssh      sshes into linux and attaches the session to your terminal